Generating synthetic data for neural operators: Introduction

 \section{Introduction}

-The use of deep learning for obtaining numerical solutions to PDE problems beyond the reach of classical solvers shows promise to revolutionize science and technology.
+The use of deep learning to obtain numerical solutions to PDE problems beyond the reach of classical solvers shows promise in revolutionizing science and technology.
 Deep learning-based methods have overcome many challenges that classical numerical methods suffer from, among which are the curse of dimensionality and grid dependence.

 Methods that attempt to solve PDE problems using deep learning can be split into two main classes: those that solve an instance of a PDE problem by directly approximating the solution (e.g. \cite{DeepRitz}, \cite{DGM}, \cite{PINNs}, \cite{DBLP:journals/corr/abs-2101-04879}, \cite{Zhang_2022}, \cite{DBLP:journals/ijon/BilginVM22}), and those that consider solutions to a family of PDE problems, also known in the literature as parametric PDEs, through operator learning.
-In the operator learning approach, the goal is to learn an operator that maps the known parameters to the unknown solution (e.g. \cite{DeepONet}, \cite{modelReduction}, \cite{graph_no_2020}, \cite{NeuralOperator}, \cite{CNO}).
+In the operator learning approach, the goal is to approximate the solution operator that maps input functions to the unknown solution (e.g. \cite{DeepONet}, \cite{modelReduction}, \cite{graph_no_2020}, \cite{NeuralOperator}, \cite{CNO}, \cite{penwarden2023metalearning}).
 In this paper, we focus on the second class, where we seek solutions to a class of PDE problems instead of an instance.
 Although the approach we describe is general, we focus on the Fourier Neural Operator (FNO) \cite{NeuralOperator}, which is a state-of-the-art neural operator learning method at the time that this paper is being written.
 We stress that our method is independent of the particular neural operator learning architecture and should remain applicable as a synthetic data generation plug-in as the state-of-the-art architecture evolves.